 Such monitoring is carried out by several well-established independent bodies with recognised expertise and professionalism that enable the Council of Europe to identify areas of non-compliance and address recommendations to its member states.

-The CPT (European Committee for the Prevention of Torture) visits places of detention, in order to assess how persons deprived of their liberty are treated.
+The European Committee for the Prevention of Torture (CPT) visits places of detention, in order to assess how persons deprived of their liberty are treated.
 These places include prisons, juvenile detention centres, police stations, holding centres for immigration detainees, psychiatric hospitals.

-Respect of the European Convention for the Protection of Human Rights and Fundamental Freedoms and, in particular, of the Court's judgments, is a crucial element of the Council of Europe's system for the protection of human rights, rule of law and democracy and, hence, for democratic stability and European unification.
+Respect of the European Convention for the Protection of Human Rights and Fundamental Freedoms and, in particular, of the judgments of the European Court of Human Rights (ECHR), is a crucial element of the Council of Europe's system for the protection of human rights, rule of law and democracy and, hence, for democratic stability and European unification.

 The European Social Charter, the natural complement of the European Convention on Human Rights, guarantees social and economic human rights.
 It was adopted in 1961 and revised in 1996.
 The European Committee of Social Rights (ECSR) is the body responsible for monitoring compliance in the states party to the Charter.

 The Council of Europe's MEDICRIME Convention is the first binding international instrument in the criminal law field on counterfeiting of medical products and similar crimes involving threats to public health.

 Safeguarding of public health through penal measures against criminal behaviors, protection of victims, promotion of cooperation at national and international levels, and preventive measures are the overarching aims of the Convention.